Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 • warning btm1004: The destination node “Result” has multiple inputs.
 For a destination node to have multiple inputs, one of its ancestors should be connected to a looping functoid.

-• And for a simple if-then-else operation we need to use a minimum of 4 functoids.
-If we have several conditions inside the map, it will be easily filled with functoids and as a result, will become a little confused and sometimes difficult to manage.
+• And for a simple if-then-else operation, we need to use a minimum of 4 functoids.
+If we have several conditions inside the map, it will be easily filled with functoids, and as a result, it will become a little confused and sometimes difficult to manage.

 • And, obviously, we will have several unnecessary operations.

-So, why is so hard to make an If-Then-Else Functoid?
+So, why is it so hard to make an If-Then-Else Functoid?

-What I want to archive is create a custom functoid that accepts 3 inputs:
+What I want to achieve is create a custom functoid that accepts 3 inputs:

 • Otherwise, the Third input is returned.